-Riverside Theatre: 761 seats with around 534 seats in the stalls (ground level).
-This is the biggest space with a high ceiling, balcony seating, lots of red chairs and a raised stage.
+Riverside Theatre: 761 seats with 534 seats in the stalls (ground level).
+This is the biggest space with a high ceiling, balcony seating, red chairs and a raised stage.
 Shows in this venue will be the biggest and busiest.
 There is level seating/ wheelchair access in row P (around the middle of the stalls).

 Raffertys Theatre: Seats 88 people and is a smaller version of Lennox Theatre.